 An easy exercise that burns calories, reduces fatigue and stress, boosts endorphins, and improves your mood.
 It can tone your abs and lower your body fat percentage.
 It reduces lower back pain and your risks of heart attack and stroke.
 And these are just a few of the major benefits of doing this exercise regularly.

 So what’s this great workout that’s so effective?
 Walking!

-All you have to do is spend 30 minutes a day for five day in a week and you will find that your body toned and trim.
+All you have to do is spend 30 minutes a day for five days a week and you will find that your body is toned and trim.
 Of course, no exercise can outrun a bad diet, so you need to eat healthy too.
-But if all you have is thirty minutes to spare for a workout, go for a walk – it’s free, requires no equipments and is the easiest exercise of all for people of any age.
+But if all you have is thirty minutes to spare for a workout, go for a walk – it’s free, requires no equipment, and is the easiest exercise of all for people of any age.

 The Amazing Health Benefits of Walking

 Walking has too many health benefits to be mentioned in a single article.
 So here are some of the highlights:

 1. Stress Buster